-A six month programme of workshops and mentoring, delivered by established industry professionals, and designed to provide a practical introduction to the role of the Producer and the specific skills/knowledge involved in mounting a successful production.
+The Producers Programme is a six-month toolkit comprising of workshops and mentoring delivered by established industry professionals, and designed to provide a practical introduction to the role of the Producer.
+Participants will learn about the specific skills involved in mounting a successful production and be given bespoke advice to bring their own projects to life.

 The programme costs £50 but there are some free places available, and a limited number of bursaries to support travel and other costs – complete the appropriate section of the application form linked below if this support might make it possible for you to take part.